Student Support & Wellbeing

 Students may access the Student Wellbeing Team through family, teacher, or self-referral where they will be able to meet with a range of professionals who are able to assist in ensuring that the student feels supported throughout their secondary schooling at the college.

-The Student Wellbeing Team consists of a team of five professionals across two campuses.
+The Student Wellbeing Team consists of a team of professionals across the College.
 This includes:

 The Wellbeing Team are able to assist students and families through providing a range of services.
-This may include one-on-one support and counselling, specialised programs, guest speakers, scholarship opportunities, breakfast club as well as lunchtime games and activities.
+This may include one-on-one support and counselling, specialised programs, guest speakers, scholarship opportunities and breakfast club.

 The Wellbeing Team may also liaise with teachers, teacher aides and school leaders as well as families and guardians as appropriate in order to ensure that students are provided with a comprehensive range of support services.
 The team additionally collaborates with the school’s careers and pathways team in order to provide our students with a successful pathway towards achieving their future goals.